-Coyotes may be hunted year round.
+Coyotes may be hunted year-round.

-Hunting coyotes at night using any color artificial light or night vision technology, including image intensification, thermal imaging, or active illumination, is legal from January 1 through August 31, 2022.

-Coyote hunting at night with artificial lights is legal on private property from September 1 through December 31, 2022, with the condition that the hunter must notify the local Natural Resources Police Officer or District Office, and provide hunter's name, landowner's name, and hunting location during working hours for approval.
+Hunting coyotes at night using any color artificial light or night vision technology, including image intensification, thermal imaging or active illumination, is permitted from Jan.
+1 through Dec.
+31. From Sept.
+1 through Dec.
+31, to hunt on private land, hunters or landowners must notify a local Natural Resources Police Officer or District Office and provide the hunter's name, landowner's name and hunting location during working hours.

-Firearms legal for night coyote hunting are shotguns with No. 2 or smaller shot and rifles and handguns of .22 caliber centerfire or smaller, .22 caliber rimfire, and air rifles of .22 caliber.
+Firearms legal for night coyote hunting are shotguns with No. 2 or smaller shot and rifles and handguns of .22 caliber centerfire or smaller, .22 caliber rimfire or smaller, and air rifles of .22 caliber.